esri-es/arcgis-experts/CONTRIBUTING.md

 First of all, thanks for been here!, we really appreciate you are considering to help us.

-We have not many rules (yes ;-P), this is a list of topics we consider you can help us, but feel free to suggest anything else you want opening a new issue.
+We have not many rules (yet ;-P), this is a list of topics we consider you can help us, but feel free to suggest anything else you want opening a new issue.

 ## Existing issues